At this point, you probably know Amazon, or at least have heard the name floating around in cyberspace. Amazon is a global

 - Sponsored products.
 Ads for individual products that appear on search results pages and product detail pages.

 - Sponsored brands.
 This option showcases your brand and product portfolio on search results.
 These ads feature your brand logo, a custom headline, and up to three of your products.

 - Sponsored display.
 This new

 self-serviceoption allows you to show your ads on the customer journey across Amazon and outside of it, on partner’s websites.

 Remember, prices are the most significant purchasing driver for 88% of Amazon shoppers.
 Keep an eye on the market to stay competitive.

-You can raise prices to include shipping, thus offering free shipping on the storefront.
+Alternatively, you can raise prices to include shipping, thus offering free shipping on the storefront.
 This can be a strong motivation for customers to buy, even if your prices seem slightly higher than your competitors because of it.

 Run a sale

 Now that you’ve made your first sale on Amazon, you can officially call yourself an Amazon seller.
 But even celebrating this glorious event, you probably realize that this is just the beginning.
 You have a journey ahead.
 Millions of potential customers wait for you to find them and fill their lives with fun, excitement, and comfort — depending on the products you sell.

 What’s your next step to success?
 These are a few things you can focus on.